7 min readCase study

 Uptime99.99%

-The business problem: real-time cross-service handoff — when an upstream service commits a domain event, a downstream service must apply it immediately so balances and fulfillment stay consistent.
+Real-time cross-service handoff: upstream commits a domain event; downstream must apply it fast enough that balances and fulfillment stay consistent.
 Two mature codebases, two ecosystems, one latency budget.

-The trap is HTTP callbacks with hand-rolled retries.
-The better answer: let a broker own delivery semantics, and make consumers idempotent by design.
+I avoided HTTP callbacks with hand-rolled retries.
+A broker owns delivery semantics; consumers stay idempotent by design.

 #Why not HTTP?